 220g Critical Issues in American Politics (4) Examination of enduring political issues, as well as the political processes and institutions.
+Concurrent enrollment: WRIT 140.

-250 Critical Issues in Comparative Politics (4) Critical analysis of major issues in comparative politics such as dependency, crises in political legitimacy, political violence and terrorism, political corruption, genocide, and comparative revolutions.
+250 Critical Issues in Comparative Politics (4)

+Critical analysis of major issues in comparative politics such as dependency, crises in political legitimacy, political violence and terrorism, political corruption, genocide, and comparative revolutions.